manwithsimplebrain/CS193p/README.md

 than the font we chose for the emoji on the cards

 - [ ] Change the code so that cards appear face down by default rather than face up

+### Extra Fun Things To Do

+- [x] Associate a Color with each theme

+- [x] Make a random number of pairs of cards appear each time a theme button is chosen.